brainstormz/ConcordiaCourses/APP/DesignPattern/Structural/README.md

 - key roles:
   - Target - Interface that client uses
   - Adapter - adapts the adaptee to the target
-  - Adaptee - defines existing interface that needs adapting
+  - Adaptee - defines existing interface that needs adapting (the interface client wants to use, but doesn know how)
+    - if client only knows how to use A, but want to use B as well.
+Then B is an adaptee
   - Client - collaborates with objects conforming to the target interface
 - when is adapter pattern used?
   - adaptee and target uses the same service, but doesn't implement the same interface.
 This is the role of adapter